SPECIES DESCRIPTION

 Stems:-

-a) generally with bands alternatively white and green, striated with red.
+1) Generally with bands alternatively white and green, striated with red, glabrous,

 Leaves:-

-b) mature blade to 14 cm, longer than the petiole.
+b) mature blade, to 14 cm, longer than the petiole. broadly deltoid to deltoid with

 Flowers:-

-d) from 1 to 2mm diam, joined together in branched spikes from 5 to 10cm
+from 1 to 2mm diam, united into branched spikes from 5 to 10cm, in length.

 Fruit:-